Joyfully Reopening and Still Online

-Worship with the St. Margaret’s community from the comfort of your home by joining our live Morning Prayer service on the Zoom platform.
-Immediately following the 30-minute worship service, we’ll continue with a virtual coffee hour.
-(B.Y.O.C.)
+Worship with the St. Margaret’s community from the comfort of your home by joining the live stream of our service of Holy Eucharist on the Zoom platform.

 Zoom Meeting ID: 935 9524 6192